frank-leitner/portswigger-websecurity-academy/03-directory_traversal/File_path_traversal,_simple_case/README.md

 ### Injecting more interesting file names

-To make it easier, lets send the request to Burp Repeater.
+To make it easier, I send the request to Burp Repeater.
 If you don't see it in the `HTTP history`, check if images are filtered out in the filter bar (by default it is hidden):

 ![adjust_filter](img/adjust_filter.png)